-As has been shown along the whole development of this Study Guide, there is no doubt the future is accompanied by the artificial intelligence.
-The capacity of a machine to learn and manage tons of new data will be the central axis of the solutions for the incoming problems in several (if not every) aspect of our lives.
+As has been shown along the whole development of this Study Guide, there is no doubt the future is accompanied by artificial intelligence.
+The capacity of a machine of learning and managing tons of new data will be the central axis of the solutions for the incoming problems in several (if not every) aspect of our lives.